OzGav/ma-docs/music_assistant.markdown

 ### Manual configuration

 Under normal circumstances, Home Assistant will automatically discover your running Music Assistant Server.
-If there is something special about the HA or MA setup (e.g. the MA server is running as a remote docker container) or discovery is not working, it is possible to manually specify the URL to your Music Assistant server.
+If there is something special about the HA or MA setup (e.g. the MA server is running as a remote Docker container) or discovery is not working, it is possible to manually specify the URL to your Music Assistant server.

 ## Media player

-The Music Assistant media player platform will create media player entities for all players available in MA including those imported from Home Assistant.
+The Music Assistant media player creates media player entities for all players available in MA including those imported from Home Assistant.
 This is needed to provide the full functionality Music Assistant has to offer.
 These entities will display media information, playback progress, and playback controls.

 ### Action `media_player.play_media`